Shop These Amazing Target Beauty Launches All For Under $25

 Good Chemistry

-For the first time ever, Target is carrying its very own assortment of exclusive fragrances from the new brand Good Chemistry.
+For the first time ever, Target is carrying an assortment of fragrances from the new brand Good Chemistry, now sold exclusively at the retailer.
 The niche brand features four collections — Confident & Charming, Cool & Grounded, Vibrant & Playful and Cool & Collected — inspired by different personalities.
 Everything in the line can be found for under $25 and is formulated with natural essential oils.

 Buy It!
 Good Chemistry Cool Glacier Cologne, $24.99; target.com